yaal-coop/scim2-models/README.md

 SCIM stands for System for Cross-domain Identity Management, and it is a provisioning protocol.
 Provisioning is the action of managing a set of resources across different services, usually users and groups.
 SCIM is often used between Identity Providers and applications in completion of standards like OAuth2 and OpenID Connect.
+It allows users and groups creations, modifications and deletions to be synchronized between applications.

 ## Installation